HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: The HMT algorithm: Description and Theoretical Upper Bound

 \section{The HMT algorithm: Description and Theoretical Upper Bound}

 Even though our proposed cache architecture allows for a theoretical upper bound for worst-case recursive chains due to dirty evictions that is independent of the cache size, it shows a non-linear increase in the number of worst-case write-backs with an increase in number of tree levels.
 This aspect of the design makes it very difficult for the MT subsystem to scale up with the number of levels without making significant changes in the existing design.
 Also, even though the base lazy update algorithm can now be unrolled and realized on hardware with Hardware Description Language (HDL) thanks to our proposed cache structure, its sequential workflow only enables one integrity check process at a time.
 As a result, some blocks in the execution path can remain idle for most part of the operation even when they can process new requests.
+For example, as shown in fig.\ref{lazyl}, a counter cache that holds the encryption counters sends a counter verification/read request when there is a miss in the cache.
+The counter cache and the rest of the user logic is stalled until the completion of this single counter read/verification request by a sequential lazy BMT controller and no new verification/update requests can be made by the processor or upstream logic until the verification response for the current operation is received.
+This can create bottlenecks for the system as the rest of the subsystem and even some of the modules within BMT subsystem might remain idle for long periods.
 To solve these problems, we propose a new hybrid and hardware-efficient algorithm called HMT.
 HMT is primarily based on lazy update technique but differs in two areas - (1) An update to an unverified node no longer requires a verification of the said node, instead it is updated directly in the memory.
 Therefore update and verification functionalities are now independent from each other, (2) Instead of bringing in an unverified node to the cache, then verifying and updating it, this new algorithm updates all the upper level nodes in the memory until it hits a cached node.
 This process does not involve bringing any nodes to the cache, therefore it eliminates any secondary evictions that might have happened due to the write-back chains of primary evictions.